Britons scramble to leave Ukraine as Russian invasion looms

 The businessman added: “There could be so many things happening, so much chaos happening.”

-Other Britons in Ukraine posted on social media saying they would stay in the country as it faced a looming attack from Russia.
-Some said it was not easy to leave immediately due to family ties.
+Other Britons in Ukraine posted on social media saying they would stay in the country as it faced the threat of an attack by Russia.
+Some said it was not easy to leave immediately because of family ties.

-On Saturday, the UK’s armed forces minister said all British troops would be withdrawn from the country this weekend and warned an invasion could happen “at no notice”.
+On Saturday, the UK’s armed forces minister said all British troops would be withdrawn from the country this weekend, as he warned that an invasion could happen “at no notice”.

-Troops have also been sent to neighbouring Belarus for exercises.
+Russian troops have also been sent to neighbouring Belarus to take part in exercises.
 Russia denies it intends to launch an offensive against Ukraine.

 Additional reporting by Press Association